protesilaos/my-website/_pages/cv.md

 great emphasis on documentation.
 All the manuals I write are thorough and comprehensive.
-My themes (`modus-themes` and `ef-themes` projects) are designed in accordance with accessibility standards for colour contrast (WCAG AA and WCAG AAA)---inclusiveness is of paramount importance.
+My themes (`modus-themes` and `ef-themes` projects) are designed in accordance with accessibility standards for colour contrast (WCAG AA and WCAG AAA), as well as to empower users with red-green or blue-yellow colour deficiency (deuteranopia and tritanopia, respectively)---inclusiveness is of paramount importance.

 I talk, write, and do philosophy.
 I generally try to express myself in plain terms and make my thoughts relatable to everyone.
 I consider